 The deal also came with a shiny job title for Lore, as he assumed the post of President and Chief Executive Officer of Walmart U.S. eCommerce.
 Walmart’s e-commerce sales rose up to 44 percent in Lore’s first year.

 He stepped down from his CEO role last January and will now reportedly focus on building a multi-decade project to build “a city of the future.”
-Looks like he took a detour from the time being by partnering up with A-Rod to purchase the struggling Timberwolves franchise.
+Looks like he took a detour from the time being by partnering up with A-Rod to purchase the Timberwolves franchise.

 Following Lore’s rise in the business world in such a short amount of time, he was named by Fortune as “one of the smartest people in technology.”
-Businessman Matt Higgins also dubbed him the “LeBron James of e-commerce”.
+Businessman Matt Higgins also dubbed him the “LeBron James of e-commerce.”

-With that said, are you surprised by Marc Lore's net worth in 2021?
+With that said, are you surprised by Marc Lore's net worth in 2024?